dfinity/threshold/README.md

 dfx canister call threshold --query get
 (0 : int64)
 ```
+_Note_: if you see something else, you have probably forgot to set `threshold` to be its own controller.

+### Salvaging the situation

 The stable memory of `threshold` is untouched by `counter`, so a subsequent `dfx deploy`
 will restore it to a working state.